 Aura giggled.

 "It takes more than two broken kneecaps to incapacitate me.
 I'll explain later, since I won."
-Her words mimicked his.
+Her words mimicked his from earlier.

 Shade smirked, amused and captivated by her.

-After speaking, he lingered a moment longer than necessary.
-Aura said nothing.
+After speaking, his gaze lingered on her a moment longer than necessary.

-"Both battlers, please exit the arena," the referee called.
+"Both combatants, please exit the arena," the referee called.

-"I wish we had classes together," Shade muttered as he walked off.
+"I wish we had some classes together," Shade muttered as he walked off.

-Aura followed behind him; she barely registered his comment.
+Aura followed behind him, though she barely registered his comment.

-On returning to Fenix, and who she would fight next.
+Wondering where he wanted to take her and who she would fight next.

-As soon as she entered the waiting area, she threw her arms around Fenix's shoulders, and he spun her around.
+As soon as she entered the waiting area, she threw her arms around Fenix's shoulders, and he spun her around, saying,

-"We should go now, since your fight is over," he said, holding her hand.
+"We should go now, since your fight is over."

 "Okay... lead the way," Aura answered, intertwining their fingers.